Board of Intermediate and Secondary Education, Faisalabad

-The Board of Intermediate and Secondary Education, Faisalabad (colloquially known as BISE Faisalabad) is an examining board for intermediate (higher secondary) and secondary (high school) education in Faisalabad Division.
+The Board of Intermediate and Secondary Education, Faisalabad (colloquially known as BISE Faisalabad) is an examining board in Punjab, Pakistan.

 Introduction

 BISE Faisalabad was established in 1988.
 The current jurisdiction of the board was first under the supervision of Board of Intermediate and Secondary Education, Sargodha.

 Its main building is now on the main jhang road near the Faisalabad International Airport.

 Jurisdiction

 The jurisdiction of Faisalabad Board includes Faisalabad Division which includes the following districts: